Code of Ethics (Updated 2026)

 1

-Never coerce, handle, or manipulate animals for art.
+Do not coerce, handle, or manipulate animals for artistic purposes

 2